Explanations¶

 VUE_APP_I18N_FALLBACK_LOCALE=

-You can also specify the language in the html
+You can also specify the language in the HTML file:

 <div id="app">